csherwood-usgs/CoreBx/README.md

 `Check_centroid_calcs.ipynb` - Just a test of centroid calcs.

 `NC_SeaGrant_profile.ipynb` - Code used to make profile for NC SeaGrant article.
 Superceded by

 `pybeach_example_notebook.ipynb` - Evaluating pybeach profle tool.

 `test_coord_transformations.ipynb` - Example of round-trip UTM to rotated coords.

+`test_find_dune_toe.ipynb` - This tests a function I wrote for finding dune toe and also runs the pybeach dune toes.

 `Tif_read_write.ipynb` - Trying to round trip tif files...not there yet.